sauliuz/amokjs/examples/apigee-amok/README.md

 	---- README.md

-**apiproxy** direcotory contains standard Apigee Edge API bundle, **node** directory contains Node.js application. **test** directory contains simple funcional tests in order to test that our mock API works as expected.
+**apiproxy** directory contains standard Apigee Edge API bundle, **node** directory contains Node.js application. **test** directory contains simple funcional tests in order to test that our mock API works as expected.
 Tests are based on [Cucumber.js](https://github.com/cucumber/cucumber-js) and [Apickli](https://github.com/apickli/apickli) - another open source project me and my coleague have open sourced.
 And finally **pom.xml** is the configuration for Maven deployment.

 #### How To Install
+First, you have to install Node.js dependency packages in **node** and **test** directories

+	cd node
+	npm install

+	cd ../tests
+	npm install

-In order to deploy the project to Apigee Edge you can run the below Maven comand.
+Now in order to deploy the project to Apigee Edge you can run the below Maven comand.
 After successfull deployment you will have new API named **amok** with the base path **/amok-api**

 	mvn install -P{environment name} -Dorganization={Apigee org name} -Dusername={Apigee username} -Dpassword={Apigee password}